TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-availability-highavailability.md

 # High availability - Azure Database for PostgreSQL Flexible Server

-Azure Database for PostgreSQL - Flexible Server offers high availability configuration with automatic failover capability using zone-redundant server deployment.
-You may be able to find answers to most of your HA related questions.
+Azure Database for PostgreSQL - Flexible Server offers high availability (HA) configuration with automatic failover capability using zone-redundant server deployment.
+The following FAQ can help you quickly resolve common issues.

 ## Frequently asked questions

-* **How does flexible server provide high availability in the event of a fault - like AZ fault?** <br>
+* **How does Flexible Server provide high availability in the event of a fault, such as an AZ fault?** <br>
 When you enable your server with zone-redundant HA, a physical standby replica with the same compute and storage configuration as the primary is deployed automatically in a different availability zone than the primary.
 PostgreSQL streaming replication is established between the primary and standby servers.

-* **Is zone redundant HA available in all regions?** <br>
+* **Is zone-redundant HA available in all regions?** <br>
-Zone-redundant HA is available in regions that support multiple AZs in the region.
-For the latest region support, please see [this documentation](https://docs.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).
+Zone-redundant HA is available in regions that support multiple availability zones (AZs) in the region.
+See the [current region support](https://docs.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).
 We are continuously adding more regions and enabling multiple AZs.

 * **What mode of replication is between primary and standby servers?** <br>
 Synchronous mode of replication is established between the primary and the standby server.
 Application writes and commits are acknowledged only after the Write Ahead Log (WAL) data is persisted on the standby site.
 This enables zero data loss in the event of a failover.